 PhD, University of Strasbourg (France)

-Assistant Professor of Ophthalmology and Visual Science and Molecular and Integrative Physiology
+Associate Professor of Ophthalmology and Visual Science and Molecular and Integrative Physiology

 Dr Fort’s laboratory focuses on molecular and cellular aspects of neuroscience, more specifically the mechanisms involved in cell survival and how they are regulated and potentially overwhelmed or defective during neurodegenerative events.
 The laboratory uses the retina as an accessible and visible portion of the central nervous system to study these mechanisms in the context of acute and chronic neurodegenerative conditions including trauma, metabolic and systemic conditions.